The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Igor E. Shparlinski for his valuable suggestions and stimulating discussions.
+The authors want to thank the referees for careful reading and valuable comments.
+The authors would like to thank Igor Shparlinski for his valuable suggestions and stimulating discussions.
 The authors are grateful to the Mathematisches Forschungsinstitut Oberwolfach for hosting them in a Research in Pairs program.
-The research of A.~O. was supported by the UNSW Vice Chancellor's Fellowship and that of M.~S. by the Australian Research Council Grant DP130100237.
+The research of D. G-P. was supported by the Ministerio de Economia y Competitividad research project MTM2014-55421-P. The research of A.~O. was supported by the UNSW Vice Chancellor's Fellowship, and that of M.~S. by the Australian Research Council Grant DP130100237.